kixxauth/kixx_ubuntu_vbox/README.md

 Here's what's included:

 * `apt-get update && apt-get dist-upgrade` are run.
-* build-essential, git-core, and dkms packages are installed with apt-get.
+* The following packages are installed with apt-get:
+	- build-essential
+	- git
+	- curl
+	- wget
+	- vim
+	- tree
+	- htop
+	- dkms (for VirtualBox)
 * VirtualBox Guest Additions are installed.

 Updating, Building, and Packaging the Box